CEGRcode/labtutorial/docs/debug.md

 ## Version Conflicts

 A lot of troubles with the initial setup comes from the version conflict of multiple tools and dependencies.
-One can find the list of compatible version below:
+One can find the list of compatible versions below:

-python
+Python 3.6.5
-planemo
+Planemo 0.53.0
-galaxy
+Galaxy